 - Show, Don't Tell: As the fourth-wall breaker this movie is, this concept is discussed and played for laughs.
 While Deadpool goes on about how Domino's luck powers are hard to show in her earpiece, Domino casually walks down a highway where rolling cars miss her and a driver who tries to shoot her has his gun jam.

 - Sickening "Crunch!": One can be heard when Cable breaks several limbs of the security guards at the prison.

 - Eddie Marsan's headmaster is the real villain of the movie, but is completely absent from all promotional material.

 - Save for a split-second of angry Colossus punching his helmet, there's no trace of Juggernaut in the trailers.

 - Sleeves Are for Wimps: The Juggernaut rips off the sleeves of his prison garb before fighting Colossus.

-- Slow-Motion Fall: Played for Laughs as Sergie Valishnikov is running from Deadpool in slow-motion, everyone else is moving in real-time.
+- Played for Laughs as Sergei Valishnikov is running from Deadpool in slow-motion while everyone else is moving in real-time.

 - Small Role, Big Impact: The random gangster who killed Vanessa in the beginning of the film and is promptly killed by Wade in return.
 He's not connected at all to the main story, but him killing Vanessa is what drives Wade's entire arc in this film.